NikoFilippidis/INF3SS15/README.md

 Use as input is a list of possible expressions the program gives a boolean response.

 ## Java & Python Producer-Consumer-Problem
-Both programms take any type of numbers as input.
+Both programs take any type of numbers as input.
-Producers and consumers are created in threads which are later on are joined to avoid problems such as Dirty-Read or Lost-Update.
+Producers and consumers are created in threads which are later joined together to avoid problems such as Dirty-Read or Lost-Update.

 ## Eiffel Binary Tree
-This binary tree can insert elements, check if an specific element is existing and delete elements recursiv.
+This binary tree can insert elements, check if a specific element is existing and delete elements recursive.

 ## C++ Filter using Lamda Expressions
-This programm generates random strings and filters the strings for words and float numbers.
+This program generates random strings and filters the strings for words and float numbers.